sportsdunia logo

 Makoto Hasebe (Image credit:@UEFACom_de/X)

 Makoto Hasebe is a Japanese footballer who is the current assistant coach of Japan’s football team.
 The centre-back earned 114 international caps and scored 2 goals.
-He led his country to the 2011 Asian Cup title.
+The defender led his country to the 2011 Asian Cup glory.
+He spent most of his club career in Germany playing for several of the well-known Bundesliga clubs, Eintracht Frankfurt, Wolfsburg and 1.
+FC Nuremberg has made 477 appearances altogether.

-Hasebe stepped into European football in 2008 and played for Wolfsburg.
+The versatile Japanese defender stepped into European football in 2008 and played for Wolfsburg.
 Then, he played 14 games for Nuremberg before moving to Frankfurt.
-Makoto played 692 games at club level and scored 32 times.
-He has clinched the UEFA Europa League, Bundesliga, and DFB Pokal in his career.
+Makoto played 692 games at club level and scored 32 times across multiple clubs.
+Throughout his career, he has clinched the UEFA Europa League, the German top division Bundesliga, and the DFB Pokal trophies, becoming amongst greatest Japanese footballer.

 AppsGoalsAssistsNotable ClubsTitles